Skip to main content

 30 mpg imp = 24.98 mpg

-A UK plug-in hybrid claiming 65 mpg (Imperial) on the official test converts to 54.1 mpg (US) — impressive but likely optimistic in real-world conditions.
+A UK plug-in hybrid claiming 65 mpg (Imperial) on the official test converts to 54.1 mpg (US) — impressive even by US hybrid standards.

 65 mpg imp = 54.12 mpg